dnxbjyj/pasteex-mode/README.md

 ```

 # Usage
-- Set `PasteEx.exe` executable file path to environment PATH, or set the variable `pasteex-executable-path` in your config file, like this:
+- Add `PasteEx.exe` executable to environment PATH, or set the variable `pasteex-executable-path` in your config file, like this:

 ```emacs-lisp
 (setq pasteex-executable-path "D:/program/PasteEx/PasteEx.exe")
 ```

-- Bind your favority key to function `pasteex-image`, like this:
+- Bind your favorite key to function `pasteex-image`, like this:

 ```emacs-lisp
 (define-key pasteex-mode-map (kbd "C-c i") 'pasteex-image)